cmtonkinson/paste-logistic-settings-continued/README.md

 3. a requester or buffer chest - creates a new (unnamed) logistic group requesting 1 stack of each of the target items recipe ingredients.

 This makes setting up a bot mall very quick and easy so that you don't buffer or overproduce too much by default without a bunch of clicking around.

+# Development
+You need Lua and luarocks installed.

+Run `luarocks install --only-deps dev-0.0-1.rockspec` to install the dev & test dependencies.